 Based on books, national TV programs and the number of ghost tours this time of year, Delaware has no shortage of things that go bump in the night.
 Perhaps that’s not surprising, considering that the state boasts historic properties, a grim Civil War prison and a treacherous, shipwreck-laden coastline.
-From north to south, here are seven places that are reportedly home to mischievous spirits.
+From north to south, here are a number of places that are reportedly home to mischievous spirits.

 Over the years, staff have seen the spirit of a man in a red smoking jacket and the ghost of Shipley’s great-niece Mary Bringhurst, who was 100 when she died in the home in 1965.
 “Sometimes you’ll smell lilacs, which was one of her favorite perfumes,” Louis “Dr. Lou” DiMieri, a parapsychologist, told a CBS reporter in 2017.
 Her old bedroom occasionally dips in temperature, he added.